 There was no use lying.
 Marcus would see the caricature and know.
 Just as he knew how recently my relationship with John had changed.
 Better he heard it from my own lips.
 “They know about me and John…and Henry.”

 I’d surprised my brother.
-His eyebrows shot up, and his mouth dropped open.
-Then he let out a whoop of laughter.
+His eyebrows shot up.
 “I knew you could never be happy in a typical society marriage.”

 “Yes, well,” I said, fidgeting.
 “You were right on that account.”

 “I’m going to need for you to start at the beginning and work up to how the hell my stuffy sister has a more scandalous love life than I do.”